kaithar/s1disasm-ap/README.md

 - Because AP, Special Stages are played strictly in order until completed.
 - Because AP, Special Stages completion and emeralds are divorced.
 AP got the emeralds.
 - Because AP, boss completes are recorded now.
+- Special Stage: Don't offer special stage at the end of a level.
-- Special Stage: Return to special stage after exit
+- Special Stage: Return to special stage after exit.
 - Special Stage: AP-toggled deactivation of Goal blocks, they turn into normal on touch.
 - Special Stage: For byte alignment reasons, the UP block is now disabled.
 - Special Stage: Continues jingle removed, result screen delay reduced from 6s to 1s